American Legion program offers young public speakers opportunity to shine

 But the arguments were not made by lawyers trying a case but by students participating in the High School Oratorical Scholarship Program held Saturday, Jan.
 7, at the History Museum of Catawba County.
-The program was sponsored by American Legion Post 48.
+The program was sponsored by American Legion Post 48 of Hickory.

 Joseph Keller Thomas V, a senior at Maiden High School, placed first in the program.
 Madison Morgan, a junior at Hickory Christian Academy, was first runner-up, and Quinn Donovan Mullis, also a junior at Hickory Christian, was second runner-up.